dareljohnson/roi-app/README.md

 - Enter property address and type
 - Set purchase price and property characteristics
 - Optional: Add property condition and specifications
+- **Rental Strategy Selection**: Choose between two rental approaches:
-- **Room Rental:** Below the Bedrooms entry, you can specify how many rooms you want to rent out.
-For each room, set a weekly rate.
-The app will automatically calculate and display the total monthly rent estimate (sum of all weekly rates × 4).
+  - **"Rooms to Rent"**: Rent out individual rooms.
+You can specify how many rooms to rent and set weekly rates for each room.
+The app automatically calculates total monthly rent (sum of all weekly rates × 4).
+  - **"Entire house to rent"**: Rent the entire property as one unit.
+You'll set a single gross monthly rent amount.
+- The UI dynamically shows relevant input fields based on your selected strategy.

 ### Step 2: Financing Information